 Before we even begin talking about the cons, I want to establish the fact that I have been a devoted UC Browser user for the past 3 years.
-I really love the download speeds I get, the ultra-sleek user interface and eye-catching icons used for tools.
+I really love the download speeds I get, the ultra-sleek user interface, and the eye-catching icons used for tools.
 I was a Chrome for Android user in the beginning but I migrated to UC on a friend’s recommendation.
-But in the past 1 year or so, I have seen some changes that have made me rethink about my choice and now I feel like migrating back to chrome again.
+But in the past 1 year or so, I have seen some changes that have made me rethink my choice and now I feel like migrating back to chrome again.

 The Unwanted Notifications

 I am sure I am not the only one who gets these unwanted notifications every few hours.
 These clickbait articles are a real pain and the worst part is that you get them every few hours.